Enter

 • By age 2, about 80% of the adult brain is formed.

-In the last decade, scientists and researchers have circled the first 1,000 days (the period from conception to age 2) as the most important time in a person’s life for nutrition.
 The concept of the 1,000 days was first established in 2008, when The Lancet, an influential British medical journal, published a landmark series on maternal and infant nutrition.
 The report concluded that nutrition consumed during this period has a lasting impact through adulthood and that nutrient deficiencies can lead to “irreversible damage.”

-“Research has shown that mom’s diet during pregnancy and what the baby eats in the first one to two years of life can have a long-term impact on not only baby’s health but also food preferences, behaviors, and even neural development,” says Nicole Avena, PhD, author of What to Eat When You’re Pregnant, research neuroscientist at the New York Obesity Research Center at Columbia University, and Yumi advisor.
+“Research has shown that mom’s diet during pregnancy and what the baby eats in the the first one to two years of life can have a long term impact on not only baby’s health, but also food preferences, behaviors and even neural development,” says Nicole Avena, PhD, author of “What to Eat When You’re Pregnant,” a research neuroscientist at the New York Obesity Research Center at Columbia University.

 1. Neural Development

 By age 2, about 80% of the adult brain is formed.
-During this period, more than half of all energy consumed is going to straight to the brain.
+During this period more than half of all energy consumed is going to straight to the brain.
 Several vitamins and minerals play an important part in this development.
 For example, folate helps close neural tubes early in a baby’s development, while iron carries oxygen to the brain.
-Unfortunately, it is quite common for babies to be iron deficient, especially after 6 months of age when they have depleted the iron stores from their mother.
+Unfortunately, it is quite common for babies to be iron-deficient, especially after 6 months of age when they have depleted the iron stores from their mother.

 2. Taste Preferences

-Flavor exposure begins in the womb and continues as a child begins to eat solids.
-Studies show that early exposure to a wide variety of texture, tastes, and vegetables can reduce fussiness and instill a love of healthy foods.
-In a 2013 study conducted across three countries in Europe, researchers found that “increasing the variety and frequency of vegetable offerings between 6 and 12 months, when children are most receptive, may promote vegetable consumption in children.”
+Flavor exposure actually begins in the womb and continues as a child begins to eat solids.
+Studies show that early exposure to a wide variety of texture, tastes and vegetables can reduce fussiness and instill a love of healthy foods later in life.

 3. Metabolic Issues